-In this tutorial we will show you how to install and configuration of Plesk on Linux system.
+In this tutorial, we will show you how to install Plesk on a Linux system.
 For those of you who didn’t know, Plesk is one of the widely used web hosting control panels in the web hosting business.
 It offers simple server and website management solutions with single-click mechanisms.
-Plesk consists of webserver suite (LAMP), Mail server, FTP Server, Name Server applications etc.
+Plesk consists of a web server suite (LAMP), Mail server, FTP Server, Name Server applications, etc.

-Plesk supports a wide range of Linux releases, including all of the commonly used distributions like CentOS, Ubuntu, Debian and Cloudlinux.
-Plesk is a an enterprise hosting control panel and it requires license to work effectively.
-They also offers 15 day trial license which is intended for testing purposes.
+Plesk supports a wide range of Linux releases, including all of the commonly used distributions like CentOS, Ubuntu, Debian, and Cloudlinux.
+Plesk is an enterprise hosting control panel and it requires a license to work effectively.
+They also offer a 15-day trial license which is intended for testing purposes.

 Install Plesk on Linux System

 Step 1.
-Download the autoinstaller from Plesk website:
+Download the auto-installer from the official Plesk website:

-Follow the script prompts and pick the options that best suits your use case.
+Follow the script prompts and pick the options that best suit your use case.